-These are the stores of four courageous wrestling heroes who saved others, even when it meant facing death themselves.
+These are the stories of four courageous wrestling heroes who saved others, even when it meant facing death themselves.

 "I think of a hero as someone who understands the degree of responsibility that comes with his freedom."

-Wrestling Heroes – #1 – Harry Smith, aka Davey Boy Smith Jr. Saves Woman from Jumping
+1. Harry Smith, aka Davey Boy Smith Jr. Saves a Woman from Jumping